FCast07/EQRbot/README.md

 - In the root directory, the following code should be invoked on the terminal: `python EQRbot.py frida/kb.dl frida/attacks.dl frida/frida.dl`

 - After running the code, the terminal will display the explanations instantiated by the acceptable arguments and the chatbot will begin its dialogue with the user (who will be conversating as Frida, a fictitious patient).
-Try asking questions as "Are there any alternative treatments?"
+Try asking questions as "Are there any alternative treatments?" (after having specified, when prompted, the appropriate context)

 [1] Kökciyan, Nadin, et al. "An argumentation-based approach to generate domain-specific explanations."
 Multi-Agent Systems and Agreement Technologies.
 Springer, Cham, 2020.
 319-337.